-Using the DECADE Elite in other ways than indicated in the manual or defined by good laboratory practice may result in erratic or unsafe operation.
+Using the DECADE Elite / Lite in other ways than indicated in the manual or defined by good laboratory practice may result in erratic or unsafe operation.

-Congratulations on your purchase of the DECADE Elite.
+Congratulations on your purchase of the DECADE Elite or DECADE Lite.
 This detector enables you to perform all (U)HPLC applications using electrochemical detection.
 The DECADE Elite includes a highly stable Faraday-shielded oven compartment accommodating column and flow cell.
 This flow cell has surprised researchers for its unsurpassed S/N ratio and therefore you now possess the best possible combination for extremely sensitive EC analyses.
 The DECADE Elite has 3 operational measurement modes: DC, SCAN and PULSE mode.
 Furthermore, a Service, Diag(nostics) and Config(uration) mode are available.
 In addition, crucial parameters can be controlled by either relays or TTL.
 The DECADE Elite can support up to 4 flow cells (optional), which makes it possible to perform 4 independent measurements with one detector.

-The DECADE Elite is available in different colors.
-The DECADE Lite is a "light" version of the Elite, it is for single flow cell operations in DC mode only.
+The DECADE Elite (left-side) is available in different colors (blue and white).

+The DECADE Lite (right-side) is a "light" version of the Elite with a front panel without keyboard and display, it is for single flow cell operations in DC mode only.
+For the DECADE Lite PC software for parametric control and data-acquisition is required.

-This manual covers the installation, set-up and operation of the DECADE Elite only.
-Detailed operation instructions for other peripheral LC equipment and parts such as flow cells, pumps, autosamplers, valves, column heaters etc. are given in the manuals accompanying those accessories.
+This manual covers the installation, set-up and operation of the DECADE Elite / DECADE Lite only.
+Detailed operation instructions for other peripheral LC equipment and parts such as flow cells, pumps, auto samplers, valves, column heaters etc. are given in the manuals accompanying those accessories.
+From this point onwards the abbreviation DECADE (E)lite will be used when the information applies for both types of detectors (Elite and Lite).
+In case it only applies to one of the models it will be specifically mentioned (DECADE Elite or Lite).